khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 First, what's with the very long sentences? _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_

 Long and meandering sentences like this one run out of steam quickly.
-Shorter phrases are easier to grasp and pack more punch.
+Shorter phrases are easier to grasp, and pack more punch.

-In general, having one idea per sentence is a good rule of thumb.
 (In this case, I would rewrite the previous sentence like this: _"Do you remember the first time you answered a customer's email?
 How quickly you replied --- the joy you felt about solving their problem?
-Do you remember how thrilled they were?"_)
+Do you remember how thrilled they were to see their problem solved?"_)

 Second, and this is very subjective, but the parts could flow a little better.
 In particular, I feel like part two and three could be merged together.
 They're about the same thing after all.